g0dnerd/amsel_chess_rust/README.md

 * dynamic attacker storage to reduce computation time each time legal moves are generated

 ## ToDos
-* add en passant
+* add more complexity to end game evaluation
-* add lower/upper bound flags to transposition table entries
+* gui
 * remove the second binary crate and move the precomputation work to `cargo build` for the main binary

 ### Done